Back-end Engineering Articles

 2.6.8 :003?> end

-We learned a lot with this post; later, we'll be doing more exercises, but for now, the basics of Time Loops and While Loops syntax and theory are clear.
+I think that we learnt a lot with this post, later we’ll be doing more exercises, but for now is clear Time Loops and While Loops syntax and theory

 Thanks for reading!